SaurabhJha01/Cross-Framework-Extensiblity-Support/README.md

  Angular Host Application/Angular third party  application :

-The third party angular applications can be loaded via Web pack 5 Module federation inside the angular host application which is called BaseApp here.
+The third party angular applications can be loaded via Web pack 5 Module federation inside the angular host application which is called angularHostApp here.
 Through Angular libraries the host angular application  is able to share its code with the third party angular application.
 To allow third party angular application to modify the host angular application, the singleton version of angular library has to be shared.
 For that, there is a setting inside webpack config where we add the entry of the angular library and mark it as Singleton.